Developer-Notes-Extension/.github/profile/README.md

     Browser not supported?
 Create a discussion [here](https://github.com/orgs/Developer-Notes-Extension/discussions).

 2. Visit a [supported site](#supported-sites), add an appropriate note at the bottom of the page.
-   > **Warning**
+> [!IMPORTANT]
 > Please only contribute notes on usage, relevant examples, references, and gotchas.
 > Seeking help or reporting bugs is not the intent of this extension and your comments will be removed.
+> AI-generated comments are not allowed and will be removed.

+> [!NOTE]
+> Comments are curated, and may be edited to add links to documentation, fix formatting and spelling errors, or to remove confusing wording.

 ## Supported sites
 ### Unity